iosifache/dike/README.md

 # Important Observation ⚠️

 ***dike*** is part of my Bachelor thesis, which aims at demonstrating that the artificial intelligence techniques can improve the malware analysis.
-The document and the presentation (in Romanian 🇷🇴 only) can be found in a separate [repository](https://github.com/iosifache/BachelorThesis).
+The document and the presentation (in Romanian 🇷🇴 only) can be found in a separate repository that will be made public in the near future.

 At the moment, this is the only place where some relevant information can be found:
 - Software requirements